BERENZ/2024-mgr-sluzba-cywilna/README.md

 1. Initial data cleansing: loading the data downloaded from the KPRM website and its initial processing (Author: Konrad Wasiak).
 2. Further data cleansing: the bulk of the data cleansing process is done in this notebook. data cleansing.
-It also follows the categorization of data and isolation of succ- ces and failures (Author: Konrad Wasiak).
+It also follows the categorization of data and isolation of succes and failures (Author: Konrad Wasiak).
 3. KPRM data merge: merging the data sent to us by the KPRM into a single source (Author:
 Manuela Walczak).
 4. TERYT: obtaining county and province codes from the BDL for existing data